 Osteoporosis Fact Sheet

-CIRM funds several research projects that have the aim of developing stem cell-based therapies for neurological diseases including Huntington's disease.
+CIRM funds several research projects that have the aim of developing stem cell-based therapies for Osteoporosis.
 One of these is an Early Translational Award that is making the first steps in translating basic discoveries into therapies.

 If you want to learn more about CIRM funding decisions or make a comment directly to our board, join us at a public meeting.
 You can find agendas for upcoming public meetings on our meetings page.